-The option that some people choose, is to make some changes to the design and style of their garden.
+The first option we’ll consider is making changes to the design and style of your yard to keep dogs out of garden.

 Here’s a Kikopup video that will give you an idea of what’s involved.

-With a puppy, you may decide a better option is to compromise with some temporary fencing – wire netting for example – around your flowers, and to accept that your yard isn’t going to win any competitions for ‘prettiest garden” this year.
+With a puppy, you may decide a better option is to compromise with temporary fencing – wire netting for example – around your flowers and accept that your yard isn’t going to win any competitions this year.

-If it’s an older dog that is causing problems, a simpler option might be to fence off a part of your yard specifically for the dog to play in.
-Creating an exercise yard, or dog playground area of some kind.
-These can be quite attractive and again, Pinterest is a good place to go for inspiration.
+If it’s an older dog causing problems, a simpler option might be to fence off part of your yard specifically for the dog to play in.
+Create an exercise yard or dog playground of some kind.
+These can be quite attractive and again, Pinterest is a good place for inspiration.

 - Dog repellents that use water

-A number of US patents have been filed for animal repellers that work by emitting a short wave high frequency sound.
-The idea being that humans cannot hear sounds over 20,000 hz (known as ultrasounds) but animals can, and will try to avoid them because they find the sound unpleasant.
+A number of US patents have been filed for animal repellers that work by emitting a shortwave high-frequency sound.
+The idea being that humans cannot hear sounds over 20,000 Hz (known as ultrasounds), but animals can and will try to avoid them because they find the sound unpleasant.
+That’s the theory.

-In 1990 two experiments were carried out on a group of dogs using three different electronic units.
-In the first experiment no device repelled all the dogs but aversive behavior in some dogs to two units, was noted.
-In the second experiment (with modified equipment) one unit had an immediate effect on nearly all the dogs, with half reacting aversively.
+In 1990, two experiments were carried out on a group of dogs using three different electronic units.
+In the first experiment, no device repelled all dogs but some dogs exhibited aversive behavior to two units.
+With the second experiment (with modified equipment) one unit had an immediate effect on nearly all dogs, with half reacting aversively.

-Most of these products seem to be manufactured in China or Taiwan, and unfortunately the manufacturers’ websites lack information or links to sources that back up their claims for their products.
+What do the manufacturers of these ultrasonic animal repellers, and their customers, have to say about the success of their products?
+Most of these products seem to be manufactured in China or Taiwan, and unfortunately, the manufacturers’ websites lack information or links to sources that back up their claims.

-The Hettak Animal Repeller is a green box that you locate in your yard and which claims to repell all manner of animals from your garden.
+The Hettak Animal Repeller is a green box that you locate in your yard and claims to repel all manner of animals from your garden.

-It’s waterproof and solar powered, can be plugged into the mains or run from a battery which is not included.
+It’s waterproof and solar-powered, can be plugged in or run from a battery (not included).
 It can be attached to a fence or wall and has a good proportion of positive reviews.
 You can read those reviews here

 From the White Tail Deer study, we can see that strobe lights did have an effect on deer.
 Whether they would bother dogs, is a question that remains unanswered, but the majority of Pestzilla’s customers seem happy.
 Check out the reviews here